massoncheg/forgejo-docs/docs/admin/installation-binary.md

   PULL    = 3000 ; Git pull from internal repositories timeout seconds GC      = 600  ; Git repository GC timeout seconds
   ```
-  They are increased by a factor 10 (by adding a 0 at the end); probably not all these timeouts
+  The example values are increased by a factor of 10 for illustration.
+Increasing
-  need to be increased (and if, then maybe not this much)... use your own judgement.
+  all timeouts, particularly by this magnitude, may not be necessary.
+Evaluate
+  your specific performance requirements and adjust values accordingly.
 - By default LFS files are stored in the filesystem, in `/var/lib/forgejo/data/lfs`.
   In the `[lfs]` section you can change the `PATH = ...` line to store elsewhere, but you can also
   configure Forgejo to store the files in an S3-like Object-Storage.